 - How much money do I need to move to London?

-- Buying in London post lockdown: is it worth it?
+- Buying in London post lockdown: Our London property market forecast

 In just two weeks housing sales in London have shot up 27 per cent.
 But it’s worth remembering that the condition of local property markets across the UK are dependent on a LOT of factors, particularly in the current climate.
 So, to give you a deeper understanding of what these factors are, here’s three to consider…